microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 If your Workspace Extension needs to persist passwords or other secrets, you may want to use your local operating system's secret store (Windows Cert Store, the macOS KeyChain, a libsecret based keyring on Linux) rather than the one on the remote machine.
 Further, on Linux you may be relying on `libsecret` and by extension `gnome-keyring` to store your secrets, and this does not typically work well on server distros or in a Docker container.

-Visual Studio Code does not provide a secret persistence mechanism itself, but many extension authors have opted to use the [`keytar` node module](https://www.npmjs.com/package/keytar) to persist secrets.
-For this reason, if **you use `keytar`**, VS Code will **automatically and transparently run it locally** so it uses your local OS's keychain / keyring / cert store.
+Visual Studio Code does not provide a secret persistence mechanism itself, but many extension authors have opted to use the [`keytar` node module](https://www.npmjs.com/package/keytar) for this purpose.
+For this reason, VS Code will **automatically and transparently** run the `keytar` module locally if referenced in an extension so it can take advantage of the local OS keychain / keyring / cert store.

-If cannot our would prefer not to use `keytar`, you can opt to use a "Helper Extension" to run your secret persistance code locally from a Workspace Extension.
+If you prefer not to use `keytar`, you can instead use a "Helper Extension" to run your secret persistance code.
 See [below](#access-local-or-remote-apis-using-a-helper-extension) for details.

 ### Using client APIs from a Workspace Extension